Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store tablets at room temperature and protect them from excess heat and moisture, unless the dispensing label states otherwise.
-Keep the medicine in its original container with the pharmacy label to reduce mix-ups and to support accurate identification.
-Do not use tablets past the labeled expiry date, and keep all medications out of reach of children and pets.
+Store tablets at room temperature in a dry place, away from excess heat and moisture.
+Keep the medication in its original container when possible, and follow any auxiliary label instructions provided by the dispensing pharmacy.
+Do not use tablets past the expiration date, and keep all medicines out of reach of children and pets.

 Side Effects and Safety

-Side effects can come from either ingredient.
-Metformin commonly causes gastrointestinal symptoms such as nausea, diarrhea, gas, or abdominal discomfort, especially when starting or increasing the dose.
-Canagliflozin can increase urination and thirst and may raise the risk of genital yeast infections and some urinary tract infections due to higher urine glucose.
-Some people also notice dizziness, particularly if they are prone to low blood pressure or dehydration.
+Side effects can come from either component.
+Metformin commonly causes gastrointestinal symptoms such as nausea, diarrhea, gas, or abdominal discomfort, especially when starting or after dose increases.
+Canagliflozin can increase urination and may raise the risk of genital yeast infections because more glucose is present in urine.

 Drug Interactions and Cautions